No. 5 Squadron RSAF

 No. 5 Squadron RSAF is a squadron of the Royal Saudi Air Force that operates the McDonnell Douglas F-15C Eagle and the F-15D at King Fahad Air Base, Taif, Mecca Province in Saudi Arabia within RSAF 2 Wing.

 In the 1950s, the Saudi Air Force began major developments, which led to its first squadrons being established.

-In 1958, the No. 5 Squadron RSAF was established in Jeddah Airport, equipped with 20 De Havilland Vampires.
+In 1958, No. 5 Squadron RSAF was established in Jeddah Airport, equipped with 20 de Havilland Vampires.